-In Tables #1, #2, and #3 below, you may find some unfamiliar terms and abbreviations.
-To help you better understand these terms, we've provided the following definitions:
+In Tables #1, #2, #3, and #4 below, you will find many terms and abbreviations you might not be familiar with.
+To help you better understand these terms we've provided the following definitions:

 - Non-Detects (ND) not detectable at testing limit. - ppm parts per million or milligrams per liter. - ppb parts per billion or micrograms per liter. - Action Level (AL) the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - N/A Not Applicable - Maximum Contaminant Level (MCL) the highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum residual disinfectant level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum residual disinfectant level goal (MRDLG) The level of drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.